 There are those who don’t understand why ALL Nepalese don’t buy into their “patriotism” for the country based on their argument of/for “unity in diversity”!

-What’s more, when I posted these graphs on social media, some people not only explained away the data saying higher castes had higher education levels but also accused me of trying to create “animosity” between castes etc.
+What’s more, when I posted these charts on social media, some people not only explained away the data saying higher castes had higher education levels but also accused me of trying to create “animosity” between castes etc.

 That, however, is not without precedent it seems.

 In ‘Caste, Ethnicity and Inequality in Nepal‘, describing how it was before 1990, during the Panchayat System of governance, David Gellner writes:

 ‘With no reservations as in India, nor even any development initiatives specifically targeting “backward” groups, the lion’s share of the fruits of development and rapidly expanding educational opportunities and rewards went to those groups who were already well connected and had long established traditions of literacy and academic study, namely, bahuns, some chetris, and some (principally high-caste) newars (BCNs).
 On the rare occasions when figures were collected on the proportion of BCNs in high education or the professions, they were considered too explosive to publish.’

 So much so that Gopal Gurung was jailed in 1988 for his book “Hidden Facts in Nepalese Politics.”